 - refusing to nap or go to bed and waking during the night

-Challenging behaviour is a cry for attention.
-Your children aren’t being naughty on purpose – they just want that one-on-one time they’re used to.
+Challenging behaviour can be a way of asking for attention.
+Your children aren’t behaving like this to upset you – they just want that one-on-one time they’re used to.

 Tips for dealing with challenging behaviour

-- telling your children how much they have learned and grown since they were babies
+- telling your children how much they’ve learned and grown since they were babies

 - involving children in caring for the new baby – this lets you spend time together, and encourages them to see themselves as big sisters or brothers who help look after the little one

-- dealing with children’s behaviour with patience and understanding – as far as possible, be sympathetic rather than critical.
+- dealing with children’s behaviour with patience and understanding – try to be sympathetic rather than critical as much as you can.